colbyn/colbyn/PERSONAL-BIO.md

   > fate is a cruel mistress

   Now seemed very real, as life now seemed like nature as found in the wild.

-  My personality itself became harsh with regard to myself.
-With small remarks here and there that I regret.

-  But ultimately I resolved to get my life back on track in one form or another, and if this meant restarting my life anew along a different trajectory, then so be it.

 **Time to get my life back together:**
 - Whatever identity I had of myself was no longer so I may as well start from scratch.